subskybox/Orba/README.md

 ## Orba Chord Fiddler
 Each Orba Chord Preset voice contains a string named `ModifierData` that controls voice/note offsets.
 This utility allows you to modify the characters in the string and quickly deploy them to the Orba App.
 ### USAGE:
-Click on `Code` and `Download Zip` at the top of the main repository page, then unzip to a suitable folder.
+Make sure to be on the `Code` tab and then press the green `Code ▼` button to expand the drop-down.
+From the drop-down, choose `Download ZIP`.
+Once the file has completed downloading, unzip it to a suitable folder.

 Start by launching the *OrbaDeployDaemon* in the *root* folder.
 This can be run from either the Windows Powershell console or the Mac Terminal.
 An even easier way is to launch it from the file itself.
 Simply double click the *OrbaDeployDaemon.sh* in your Mac Finder to run it in your Terminal app or right-click *OrbaDeployDaemon.ps1* in Windows and choose 'Run in PowerShell'.
 You may have to give this script permission since you've downloaded it from the internet.